 In Manchester, Tully takes care of Jimmy.
 He arranges the trip, pays for Jimmy’s way, finds shelter and devises a way for his friend to enter the sold-out festival after he loses his ticket.
 Tully puts on a show of bravado and good cheer, but in one sense it really is mostly a show.
 His father back home in Ayrshire had just suffered a heart attack, but he decided to take the trip anyway.
 Not too far under the surface, his father’s illness and his poor relationship with the mostly miserable man upsets him.

 While Tully took care of Jimmy in Manchester, thirty years later the tables turn.
 In 2017, Tully is an English teacher in Glasgow and Jimmy is a writer in London.
 They reunite as Tully shares the news of his terminal cancer diagnosis.
-Here the narrative moves from the friendship of a group of young men to the relationships between two couples: Tully and his girlfriend and partner Anna, and Jimmy and his wife Iona.
+Here the narrative moves from the friendship of a group of young men to the relationships between two couples: Tully and his girlfriend Anna, and Jimmy and his wife Iona.

 Grief over the diagnosis, deep anxiety over Tully’s decision to seek a medically assisted death in Switzerland, and the desire to find meaningful ways to spend the final months form the backbone of powerful dialogue and prose.
 Assisted death poses a profound emotional burden and a sense of guilt for the loved ones to be left behind.
 At the same time, amidst the uncertainty, it offers the promise of relief for the afflicted.
 These tensions are presented exceedingly well and delicately in Mayflies.
 The struggles are fleshed out mostly in the dialogue.